Nomade040/length-disassembler/README.md

 # length-disassembler
 A length disassembler for x86-32 and x86-64.

+Possible problems
-VEX instructions may not get parsed correctly.
+ - Some invalid opcodes may not get parsed correctly(Untested).
+ - No support for AVX instructions is present currently.

 Example
 ```C++